Skip to main content

 In Transactions (v0), the available operations are:

 • Data - Data passed alongside a chain of transactions.
 Commonly used as input for smart contracts.
+There are two types of Data operations, Verified and Unverified.
+A Verified Data operation holds proof of who issued the claim.

 • Call - Invokes a smart contract.